AashutoshTrivedi/aashutoshtrivedi.github.io/about.md

-Hello I'm `Aashutosh Trivedi`, an incoming associate software developer at Cognizant and a data science and machine learning enthusiast who is looking to develop relevant skills to crack into Product Management.
+Hello I'm `Aashutosh Trivedi`, a senior Software Engineer at Cognizant and a data science and machine learning enthusiast who is looking to develop relevant skills to crack into Product Management.
 Prior to Cognizant, completed graduation from IIT Jammu and developed exceptional skills while serving as General Secretary, Student's Council IIT Jammu
 If I describe myself in one line - that would be - always eager to learn.
 I have always introduced myself as a lover of technology, a technophile, a presenter, a leader and an achiever.

 As a graduate in mechanical engineering from [IIT Jammu](iitjammu.ac.in), I was always inspired to grab each and every possible opportunity thrown at me by life.
 Had an opportunity to work with an amazing team to create a first all terrain vehicle, been fortunate enough to lead a team to draft first constitution of IIT jammu and likewise a lot more.
 The many hats worn by me from being a mechanical engineer by degree to software engineer and machine learning enthusiast continue to inspire and feed my curiosity.